 - Snack shack spending money ($10 limit; any extra money brought to camp will be stored safely and refunded at the end of the week–to prevent loss or theft)

-Electronics are not allowed (iPods, DVD players, cell phones, etc.).
+Electronics and weapons are not allowed (iPods, DVD players, cell phones, etc.).
 Please leave all valuables at home.
 Anything of value sent to camp will be stored in a safe location during the week.

 How can I contact my child during Camp Good News?

 In case of emergency, you can either call the camp facility (Camp Bentley) at 701-465-3736 or director Kim Erickson at 701-339-0525.
 We limit use of the camp phone to emergencies, so the best way to reach out to your camper is by sending a letter.
 Mail call at camp is a very exciting event each day!
 You can address letters to